Loading617/KPlay/README.md

 # Vis
-KPlay is a YouTube Alternative
+Vis is a YouTube Alternative